ska-sa/katgpucbf/doc/control.rst

     transmission is disabled.

-    If :samp:`{timestamp}` is specified, input heaps with timestamps less than this value will be discarded.
+    If :samp:`{timestamp}` is specified, input heaps with timestamps less than this ADC timestamp will be discarded.

 :samp:`?vlbi-delay {delay}`
     This has the same semantics as the equivalent katsdpcontroller request.